rubenvannieuwpoort/posts/newtons-method.md

-﻿# Newton's method
+﻿# Newton’s method

-Newton's method, sometimes called the Newton-Rhapson method, is a surprisingly simple and effective method for finding solutions to an equation of the form:
+Newton’s method, sometimes called the Newton-Rhapson method, is a surprisingly simple and effective method for finding solutions to an equation of the form:
 $$f(x) = 0$$

 where $f$ is a differentiable function

-Newton's method is an iterative method, which means that we pick some starting point $x_0$, and we follow some procedure to find $x_1$, which is closer to the real root $x_r$ that satisfies $f(x_r) = 0$.
+Newton’s method is an iterative method, which means that we pick some starting point $x_0$, and we follow some procedure to find $x_1$, which is closer to the real root $x_r$ that satisfies $f(x_r) = 0$.
 Then, we apply this method again and again, until we find some $x_n \approx x_r$ that approximates the real root $x_r$ with satisfactory accuracy.

 I will illustrate the method on a function real-valued function $f : \mathbb{R} \rightarrow \mathbb{R}$.
 First, we pick a starting point $x_0$.
 We then compute the linearized approximation to $f$ at this point (this is just the first-order Taylor expansion at $x_0$):
 $$ f_{\text{approx}}(x_0 + \Delta x) = f(x_0) + \Delta x \cdot f'(x_0) $$